Close Menu

 Indonesia

-Indonesian said in early March that it plans to ban children under the age of 16 from using social media and other popular online platforms.
+Indonesia said in early March that it’s banning children under the age of 16 from using social media and other popular online platforms.
 The country plans to start with platforms such as YouTube, TikTok, Facebook, Instagram, Threads, X, Bigo Live, and Roblox.

 Malaysia